PranjalTrivedi/Shortify/README.md

 3. Allowing users to create and view customized news feeds on basis of their interests.
 4. Allowing users to view their history of read articles.

+- Pranjal Trivedi

+1.Allowing users to enable dark mode.
+2.Allowing users to search for news.
+3.Allowing users to filter news.
+4.Allowing users to save articles to a favorites list.